Boodlea

 Boodlea is a genus of green algae in the family Boodleaceae.
+Species may be known as crunchy hair grass.

+The algae grows brittle, filamentous hair-like growths.
+It is known as a pest in marine aquaria.

 Etymology

 Boodlea was named after the British botanist and public servant Leonard Alfred Boodle in J. Linn.
 Soc., Bot. vol.25 on pages 243-245 in 1889.